CluelessCoderNZ/hyprscrollreporter/README.md

 # Hyprscrollreporter

 + Simple utility plugin extends hyprland to output its current workspace animation offset via IPC.
-Animation offsets are the sliding annimation you see when transitioning between workspaces, also for touchpad gestures.
+Animation offsets are the sliding animation you see when transitioning between workspaces, also for touchpad gestures.
 + By exporting this value you can allow other utilities to track alongside the animation in time.
 In particular a scrolling wallpaper I am developing.

 ## Event `workspaceoffset`